Heroin Addiction Treatment & Rehab

-A necessary part of recovery is to choose a treatment that works for your situation.
+A necessary part of recovery is to choose a treatment programme that works for your situation.

-We explore the differences between private rehabilitation and group services to help you find the therapeutic strategy that works with your needs.
+We explore the differences between private rehabilitation and outpatient services to help you find the therapeutic strategy that works with your needs.

 How does Private Rehab Work?

-When you enter into a private rehabilitation, you will be evaluated by an experienced medical doctor.
+When you enter into a residential treatment centre, you will be evaluated by a medical professional.
 The purpose of a medical evaluation is to determine the nature of your addiction and whether any pre-existing mental conditions are present.
-An assessment is followed by a drug detox.
+An assessment is followed by a heroin detox.
 The detox requires professional medical attention and supervision.
 During this period, individuals will reduce or quit the use of heroin.
 Medication may be prescribed to ease the symptoms of detox and withdrawal.

 Heroin causes changes in the brain’s chemical structure.
 The body goes through a period of adjustment when heroin is no longer used.
 Withdrawal symptoms are managed in a residential rehab where individuals commit to remaining at the centre for the duration of treatment.
 This is most beneficial as therapy is immediately accessible.
 One will refrain from participating in the outside world and focus exclusively on the process of rehabilitation.